The Online Text of

 ¹James, a servant of God and the Lord Jesus Christ, to the twelve tribes that are in the Diaspora, Greetings. ²Consider it pure joy, my brethren, when you fall into all sorts of trials, ³because you know that the testing of your faith produces endurance. ⁴But you must allow endurance its finished job to the end so you will be complete and faultless, deficient in nothing.

-⁹And the brother of the lower class should boast about his lifting up, ¹⁰and the rich one about his lowering, how like a flower of the grass he will drop. ¹¹For the sun has come up, with scorching heat to dry the grass, and the flower of it has fallen off, and the glory of its face has perished.
-So also the rich in their goings will be faded in importance.
+⁹And the brother of the lower class should boast about his being lifted up, ¹⁰and the rich one about his lowering, how like a flower of the grass he will drop. ¹¹For as the sun comes up with scorching heat and dries the grass, and the flower of it falls off, and the glory of its face has perished, so also the rich in their goings will be faded in importance.

 ¹²The man is blessed who withstands temptation, for when he has stood the test, he will receive the crown of life, which the Lord has promised to those who love Him. ¹³No one who is being tempted should say, "I am being tempted by God."
 For God is unskilled in the bad and he does not tempt anyone. ¹⁴Rather each person is tempted through his own desires, which get lured out and enticed; ¹⁵and then after the desire is fertilized, it gives birth to a sin, and the sin when finished developing produces death. ¹⁶Do not be deceived, my beloved brethren.

 ¹⁷All good giving, and every perfect gift is from above, coming down from the father of lights, with whom there is no varying or shadow from turning. ¹⁸According to his will he gave birth to us through the word of truth, planning for us to be of his creations a kind of firstfruits.